Graham Phillips (blogger): Early life

 Phillips' birthplace has been listed as either Nottingham, or Newcastle in England, or Dundee in Scotland.
-He attended Perth High School, and later graduated from the University of Dundee with a dual degree in philosophy and history in the early 2000s.
+A 2025 BBC podcast described him as a 'Nottingham Lad'.
+He attended Perth High School, and graduated from the University of Dundee with a dual degree in philosophy and history in the early 2000s.
 During his student years, Phillips had started to do some freelance journalism, faxing articles into The Scotsman, and doing an internship with The Guardian.
-He also tried his hand at stand-up comedy at this time, performing alongside Miles Jupp, and Frankie Boyle, sometimes using the pseudonym 'Brandon Reed', and performing more than once at the Edinburgh Festival Fringe.
-In 2000, Phillips backpacked around the US with his brothers, in particular visiting the site of one of his favourite films, Robocop.
-While at Dundee university, Phillips led the campaign to have Baywatch actor David Hasselhoff installed as rector.
-Hasselhoff ultimately declined the post due to other commitments.
+He also tried his hand at stand-up comedy at this time, performing alongside Miles Jupp, Frankie Boyle, and Russell Brand, sometimes using the pseudonym 'Brandon Reed', and performing more than once at the Edinburgh Festival Fringe.
+In 2000, Phillips backpacked around the US with his brothers, in particular visiting the steel mill location in Robocop, one of his favourite films.
+While at Dundee University, Phillips led a campaign to have Baywatch actor David Hasselhoff elected as rector in 2001; Hasselhoff said the rector nomination was "a great personal honour", but declined the post due to other commitments.
 Along with local artist Benni Esposito, Phillips ran a Hasselhoff-themed comedy show in Dundee, which later transferred to London's West End.

-After university, Phillips moved to London where he worked a number of years for the now-defunct Central Office of Information, as a clerk, reviewing government websites and preparing reports for the Parliament of the United Kingdom, later speaking of his frustration at the mundanity of this work.
+After graduating from university, Phillips moved to London where he worked a number of years as a civil servant for the now-defunct Central Office of Information reviewing government websites and preparing reports for the Parliament of the United Kingdom, later speaking of his frustration at the mundanity of this work.